rodrigorato/yarfs/README.md

 The "yarfs $" is the prompt text which appears when the client shell is ready to receive commands from the user:
 	`yarfs $ help`

-1. Run a client and then:
-	- register mm ThisIsPassword

-2. Run another client and then:
-	- register pa HackWall